Welcome to the Conference

 At DAYMUNC, students from colleges and universities in Ohio,

 Pennsylvania, Indiana, Kentucky, Michigan, and West Virginia will

 represent more than 60 countries in four committees.

 After months of research and preparation, delegates will discuss

 a wide range of world issues and try to negotiate solutions.
-Energy Security, Food Security, the Situation in the Korean Peninsula, and Sovereignty versus the Right to Self-determination are among the topics.
 The committees

 include two Security Councils, and two General Assembly committees.